Black Bamboo

 Colors

-New culms emerge green and transition to ebony or jet-black over 1-3 years; foliage is a vibrant, contrasting emerald green.
+Culms transition from bright green to polished jet-black or deep purple-black over 2-3 years; foliage is a vibrant, contrasting emerald green.

 Key Features